 It's rare that I've heard women talk about getting up with the baby as primarily being a favor they're doing for their partner.
 "Oh, let him sleep for a change!
 I'll get up with the baby for him.
 He's earned it."

-Is the alternative not being affectionate?
+not being affectionate?
 Kids need cuddles.
 Don't believe me?
 Just look at apes in the wild: they're all over each other and that's how humans are inclined to be with their little ones.
 Hugging a kid shouldn't be noteworthy.
+Dressing A Child

 This one always makes me chuckle.
 I actually don't think dads expect a medal for this, but that doesn't stop people from fawning over any dude who flung together an mismatched outfit for their kid.

 "Awwww!
 Did you pick out her outfit today?
 What a good daddy!"